eBay/TrustFabric/README.md

 # TrustFabric Identity specification

+## Applications vs Services

-<i>**Note**: Before you begin, in this specification terms <u>Application</u> and <u>Service</u> are used interchangeably, specification applies to <u>both</u>.
-This specification follows the definition as proposed by Jacob Jenkov [here](http://tutorials.jenkov.com/soa/services-applications.html)</i>
+**Note**: *Before you begin, in this specification terms <u>Application</u> and <u>Service</u> are used interchangeably, specification applies to <u>both</u>.
+This specification follows the definition as proposed by Jacob Jenkov [here](http://tutorials.jenkov.com/soa/services-applications.html)*

+* Applications are accessed by users and may be accessed by other programs over network
+* Services are accessed by programs and may be accessed by users over network
+* In cloud-native world, both applications and services perform specialized operations.

+## What is TrustFabric

 TrustFabric is an extensible Cloud Native Identity Specification for Applications.
 Specification includes:

 * Application (a.k.a.
-Service) Identity Representation
+Service) Identity Representation and Identity injection
-* Application Identity Association
-* Application Identity Verification (Authentication)
+* Application Identity Verification (Authentication) and Authorizations
-* Application Authorizations and Verification mechanisms
 * Identity revocation and invalidation
-* Interoperability
-* Extensibility and Canonical forms
+* Interoperability and Extensibility

 ## Why we needed yet another specification

 Security landscape is changing fast.
 Adoption of micro-services and cloud-native technology has changed the threat landscape.
-Here are few challenges
+Here are few challenges:

 1. Applications (a.k.a.
 Services) interact with each other and they need an identity
 1. Application impersonation is a new attack vector
 1. Application security is still dependent on static credentials